 Foregut Disease Program

-Specialists with the Foregut Disease Program at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders offer exceptional care to patients with complex issues of the esophagus, stomach and small intestine.
+Specialists with the Foregut Disease Program at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Health offer exceptional care to patients with complex issues of the esophagus, stomach and small intestine.

 The foregut is a portion of the body from the mouth to the top of the small intestine where food passes once ingested.
 When this area stops working properly, dysfunction of the tube from the mouth to the small intestine can occur.
 This leads to gastrointestinal (GI) issues in the stomach.
 The ability to detect both GI and foregut conditions is where experts in our Foregut Disease Program excel.

-The team’s goal at Houston Methodist Lynda K. and David M. Center for Digestive Disorders is to bring together a world-renowned team of gastroenterologists, foregut surgeons, esophageal motility and reflux experts, radiologists, GI pathologists and oncologists to provide subspecialty care in one place.
+The team’s goal at Houston Methodist Lynda K. and David M. Center for Digestive Health is to bring together a world-renowned team of gastroenterologists, foregut surgeons, esophageal motility and reflux experts, radiologists, GI pathologists and oncologists to provide subspecialty care in one place.
 From diagnosis to treatment and recovery, we are committed to delivering complete, personalized care.

 Houston Methodist Hospital is ranked No. 7 in the nation by U.S. News & World Report for Gastroenterology & GI Surgery.
 U.S. News & World Report has also named Houston Methodist Hospital one of the nation’s best as a nationally ranked Honor Roll hospital.